Bring Back the Pollinators: 5 Ways to Increase Nesting Habitat for Native Bees

 Both ground nesting and cavity nesting bees create a ball from pollen and nectar on which they deposit an egg in a “bee nursery” known as a brood chamber.
 Ground nesting bees form tunnels in the ground with multiple brood chambers.
 Cavity nesting bees find an existing tunnel in the form of a hole in dead wood or the hollow stems of certain plants.
 They create brood chambers starting at the back of the tunnel and working their way to the front, sealing each chamber as they go with mud or bits of plant material.

-Bumblebee species nest in small colonies where multiple queens attend to the nest.
+Bumblebee species nest in small colonies where worker bees attend to the nest.
 They usually build their nest in dry, protected and hidden cavities below ground, such as an abandoned rodent burrow, under piles of wood or brush, under sheds or sometimes in old birdhouses.

 When we keep a clean and tidy garden, we’re frequently eliminating natural materials and features that would otherwise provide nesting habitat for bees and other insects.
 It may sound too good to be true – but here are some ways you can provide much needed habitat for bees and other insects while saving time, money, and energy.